segmentio/segment-docs/src/engage/content/whatsapp.md

     - If you choose to submit your template for approval, confirm by clicking **Submit**.
 6. Segment confirms that your template was saved **or** saved and submitted for approval.

-## Submitting a template for approval
+## Submit a saved template for approval

 If you saved your template without submitting it for approval, it won't be available for use in campaigns until you submit it for approval.